 *Red, we figure, by The Foreign Legion´s 13.
 Demi-Brigade when earmarked for Finland it ran "Sahara-Narvik-Brest", as Svend R Christensen wrote.
 Cpn 1942.

-The drawing down-page are webmastes presentation of an (absolute) Fictive Reference-Group.
-The Volunteers' TO-platoons (some 70 off. & men, "TO" the Finnish Army 1940 code for Light Reconnaisance Unit)
+The drawing down-page are our presentation of a Fictive Reference-Group.
+The Volunteers' TO-platoons (some 70 off. & men, "TO" the Finnish Army 1940 code for Light Reconnaisance Unit) awaiting ewacuation.

 Cognitions of war